CesiumGS/gltf-pipeline/README.md

 npm run build-cesium
 ```

-This will output a portion of the gltf-pipeline code into the `dist/cesium` folder, reformatted into AMD style for use with RequireJS and Cesium in the browser.
+This will output a portion of the gltf-pipeline code into the `dist/cesium` folder for use with Cesium in the browser.

 ### Running Test Coverage